Safety in severe weather conditions

 Flood protection equipment

-To prevent floodwater from entering your home, you can get the following flood protection equipment.
+To prevent floodwater from entering your home, you can get flood protection equipment.

 - Plastic covers to seal airbricks.

-- Sandbags – we don't provide sandbags but your local council might.
-They may only have limited amounts though.
+- Sandbags.
+We don't provide sandbags but your local council might.
+They will only have limited amounts though.
 You can buy your own sand and bags, or fill pillowcases and plastic bags with soil.

-The National Flood Forum is a charity to help, support and represent people at risk of flooding.
+The National Flood Forum is a charity that helps, supports, and represents people at risk of flooding.
 They have advice on their website.

 Flooding on the roads